martasmith/SimpleTwitterClient/README.md

 **Notes:**

 * This is my initial submission to be graded.
-* I made the big mistake to not test my app reigorously during the development, especially the oAuth and the saving user credentials in shared preferences functionality.
+* I made the big mistake to not test my app rigorously during the development, especially the oAuth and the saving user credentials in shared preferences functionality.
 This came back to bite me today!
 I spent most of the day debugging my app instead of developing advanced features. :(
 * The UI could use a lot of work still, I am planning to do those changes after the bootcamp ends to improve my portfolio.

 LICEcap demo: